Approachability in unknown games: Online learning meets multi-objective optimization: Introduction

 \section{Introduction}

-In online learning (or regret minimization) a decision maker is interested in obtaining as much reward as she would have obtained with perfect hindsight of the average rewards.
-The underlying assumption is that the decision maker can quantify the outcomes of her decision into a single value, e.g., money.
-However, the outcome of some sequential decision problems cannot be cast as a single dimensional optimization problem: different objectives that are possibly contradicting need to be considered.
-This arises in diverse fields such as finance, control, resource management, and many others.
-This is called multi-objective optimization.

-\textbf{Offline answers to multi-objective optimization.} The fundamental solution concept used in offline multi-objective optimization is that of the Pareto front: given several criteria to be optimized this is the set of feasible points that are not (weakly) dominated by any other point.
-While every rationally optimal solution is on the Pareto front, it is not always clear which of the points in the front should be chosen.
-One approach it to scalarize the different objectives and solve a single objective.
-However, scalarization leads to finding just a single point on the Pareto front.
-Other approaches include no-preference methods, a prior methods and a posteriori methods; see \cite{GeneralRef1,GeneralRef2}.

-\textbf{Online answers proposed so far.} The approachability theory of~\citet{Bla56} can be considered as the most general approach available so far for online multi-objective optimization.
+The approachability theory of~\citet{Bla56} is arguably the most general approach available so far for online multi-objective optimization and it has received significant attention recently in the learning community (see, e.g., \citealp{BNR}, and the references therein).
 In the standard setting of approachability there are two players, a vector-valued payoff function, and a target set.
-The players play a repeated vector-valued game where one of them wants to have the average vector-valued payoff (representing the states in which the different objectives are) converge to the target set (representing the admissible values for the said states) which the other player tries to exclude.
-The target set is prescribed a priori before the game starts and the aim of the decision maker is that the average reward be asymptotically inside the target set.
+The players play a repeated vector-valued game where the first player wants the average vector-valued payoff (representing the states in which the different objectives are) to converge to the target set (representing the admissible values for the said states), which the opponent tries to exclude.
+The target set is prescribed a priori before the game starts and the aim of the decision-maker is that the average reward be asymptotically inside the target set.

-We note that determining if a convex set is approachable may not be an easy task.
-In fact, \cite{Blkcomput} show that determining if a single point is approachable is NP-hard in the dimension of the reward vector.